gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 ### Problem 2: Fixed size C array types imported as Homogeneous Tuples do not compose with idiomatic Swift or imported C functions that take fixed size arrays

-The Clang Importer today imports C fixed size arrays into Swift as homogenous tuples.
+The Clang Importer today imports C fixed size arrays into Swift as homogeneous tuples.
 For instance, the following C:

 ```c